June 2019 MAP Update

 Until next time, Velda Kaye Miller

-You may remember that Miranda traveled to the US in 2018 and spent three months serving with MAP.
+You may remember that Magda traveled to the US in 2018 and spent three months serving with MAP.
 Today she has an update for you, along with some prayer requests.
 She writes:

-I graduated from Bible college last October and started working at a bakery three days a week.
+I graduated from University of Amsterdam last October and started working at a bakery three days a week.
 When I am not working, I help take care of my niece and nephew.
 I enjoy every single minute I get to spend with them!

 When I returned home after my visit to the US last summer, I immediately had a desire to return and serve with MAP.
 My dear American hosts, Wayne and Chris Vallowe, communicated with the immigration service to find out whether or not there were opportunities for me to get a longer-term visa.
 The Lord ended up making the visa process very smooth, and I got a volunteer visa for six months (with a possible extension for another six months)!
 Glory be to Him!
 I hope to arrive on July 23.